Zeros of partition functions in the NPT-ensemble: Results

-To verify and illustrate the developed approach we considered the cases of one dimensional hard-sphere gas (Tonks gas) and for van der Waals (vdW) fluid.
-In the case of hard-sphere gas, there is possible to describe NPT-ensemble by both our approach in terms of exactly known cluster integrals (\ref{eq:zeros_condition}) and by direct calculations of p.f. using definition (\ref{eq:PF_IIE_1}).
+In the case of hard-sphere gas, there is possible to describe NPT-ensemble by both our approach in terms of exactly known cluster integrals (\ref{eq:zeros_condition}) and by direct calculations of partition function using definition (\ref{eq:PF_IIE_1}).
 The exact solution of this system allows to formulate explicit equation of the limit curve on $\lambda$ plane for the zeros of the partition function in the thermodynamic limit.
 For the system of one dimensional hard sphere gas the partition function in the canonical ensemble is exactly known:

 Let us start with direct calculation of the NPT-ensemble partition function using definition (\ref{eq:PF_IIE_1}):